Texas Tech Red Raiders football: Conference championships

-The Red Raiders have won 11 conference championships, eight outright and three shared.
+The Red Raiders have won 12 conference championships, as members of three different conferences, most recently as the winner of the 2025 Big 12 Championship Game.
+These include nine as a member of the Border Conference, two as a member of the Southwest Conference, and one as a member of the Big 12 Conference.

 Pete Cawthon, Texas Tech head coach from 1930–1941.
 He led the Red Raiders to their first ever conference championship, doing so in 1937.